Consumer medicine information

 6.2 Incompatibilities

-No incompatibilities between Hemlibra and the recommended syringes and needles have been observed.
+No incompatibilities between Hemlibra and the recommended syringes, needles and vial adapters have been observed.

 In the absence of compatibility studies, this medicine must not be mixed with other medicines.